qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   among them.
   And so on...

-  Once the :guilabel`Define Order` dialog is applied, a summary of the expression(s) used to control the :index:`layer rendering` is retranscribed in the textbox beside |checkbox| :guilabel:`Control feature rendering order` option.
+  Once the :guilabel:`Define Order` dialog is applied, a summary of the expression(s) used to control the :index:`layer rendering` is retranscribed in the textbox beside |checkbox| :guilabel:`Control feature rendering order` option.